 Feed and feeding are the foundation for gilts’ growth, conformation and general health.
 Gilts’ feed must take into account their actual needs with a special focus on leg and bone strength, whilst also ensuring an optimised growth rate.

-Moderating growth and increasing fat deposits through feeding will give a gilt that is not as heavy but is slightly fatter at the optimal age of first service.
+Moderating growth and increasing fat deposits through feeding will give a gilt that is not as heavy but is slightly fatter at first service.

 The basic nutritional requirements for DanBred sows are described below.
 The requirements are based on production in a temperate zone, adaption for the relevant climate may be necessary.